Qualify For Long Term Care Coverage

 - No tobacco/nicotine use within the past 24 months, including occasional cigar or pipe use, and tobacco chewing = Preferred health rating

 The majority of people who apply for long term care insurance receive a Standard health rating.
-If you are given a clean bill of health, you may qualify for Preferred health rates and receive a premium discount.
+If you are given a clean bill of health, you may qualify to receive the best possible rates, which are sometimes referred to as preferred health rates, although the name may vary by carrier.

-The insurance carrier will determine your health rating during underwriting and will apply a discount if applicable.
+The insurance carrier will determine your health rating during underwriting and the rates that are offered to you are priced accordingly.
 Substandard or higher risk rate classes are available with some carriers based on the diagnosis or treatment of conditions.
 You may be issued a policy, but the premiums are much higher.

 PROFESSIONAL LONG TERM CARE PLANNING